 Prophets were men who mortified the 'flesh' and did not delight in the things of the world.
 They were lowly in heart and did not use the adornment of clothing for their delight.
 John's clothing was very plain, made of camel's hair, held up with a leather girdle.
 He dressed similarly to Elijah.
-He did not wear the kind of impressive long flowing robes of the scribes nor the soft clothing of the people of the court.
+He did not wear the kind of impressive long flowing robes of the scribes nor the soft clothing worn in the court.